Goal 14: Policies, processes and practices

 We support a wide range of practical ongoing and ad hoc programmes of work to encourage and maintain good aquatic stewardship practices.

-We are working with UK, Cambodian and Indian government agencies on reducing arsenic from ground-water systems; enhancing community engagement with rivers and canals; and working with UK water regulators to combat microplastic pollution in rivers and oceans.
+Additionally, we are working with UK, Cambodian and Indian government agencies on reducing arsenic from ground-water systems; enhancing community engagement with rivers and canals; and working with UK water regulators to combat microplastic pollution in rivers and oceans.
+Professor Martin Evans also leads long-term peatland and upland-catchment restoration projects with the Environment Agency, United Utilities and Moors for the Future.
+These initiatives restore hydrology, reduce sediment and improve downstream water quality, showcasing and encouraging good aquatic stewardship practices.

 Collaborating to maintain shared aquatic ecosystems